Battle of the Books

-The ICS building challenge will be held before Spring Break 2021, with the top team from each middle school proceeding to the Lake Washington School District challenge in mid-April.
+The ICS building challenge will MARCH 17, 2021, with the top team from each middle school proceeding to the Lake Washington School District challenge tentatively the first week of May.
 Given our virtual learning situation, some details still need to be finalized.
 We will post updates when we know them.

 LWSD Middle School Battle of the Books 2020-2021

 Dragon Hoops by Gene Luen Yang (Graphic Novel): Gene understands stories, comic book stories, in particular.
 Big action.
 Bigger thrills.
 And the hero always wins.
 But Gene doesn’t get sports.
 As a kid, his friends called him “Stick” and every basketball game he played ended in pain.
 He lost interest in basketball long ago, but at the high school where he now teaches, it's all anyone can talk about.
 The men’s varsity team, the Dragons, is having a phenomenal season that’s been decades in the making.
 Each victory brings them closer to their ultimate goal: the California State Championships.
 Once Gene gets to know these young all-stars, he realizes that their story is just as thrilling as anything he’s seen on a comic book page.
 He knows he has to follow this epic to its end.
 What he doesn’t know yet is that this season is not only going to change the Dragons’ lives, but his own life as well.